Update: Tuesday 14th September

-Please see the news section below or our Facebook page for the latest updates on Covid-19 vaccination including if you have received a nationally sent letter about appointment booking.
+Please also see the news section below or our Facebook page for the latest updates on Covid-19 vaccination including availability of services for those under 18.

 As has been the case throughout the Covid-19 shutdown, we continue to be open for help with health problems.

 While currently under review, access is available in a slightly different way to before the pandemic and will continue to be this way for the moment.
 We have many people visiting the practice; to protect you and our team we also continue to have extra safety measures against Covid-19 at the practice.

 Telephone slots ONLY are available to book online.
 Please note that phone call volumes are currently extremely high; for non urgent queries we would be grateful if you would call outside of the busiest times which are generally early morning especially on Monday and Friday.
 See in the news section below for information about Covid 19 vaccination.

 Most nursing team appointments for routine consultations such as cervical smears, vaccination and blood tests continue to be available as normal.
 Please contact the team for further advice.
 We still await advice on ear irrigation, spirometry and joint injections and will update as soon as possible.

 Covid 19 still presents a risk so we will be moving with caution as lockdown is relaxed.